 I should probably make a note that my gratitude log will now be kept daily in a notebook.
 Blogging is too impersonal for this kind of thing.
 Plus, it's hard trying to remember everything at the end of the day--it's like I spend all day being a pessimist and then I have all these good moments at the end.
 Hopefully carrying a pocket-sized notebook with me will help me see the good things as they happen!
 I'll probably still post a few on the blog every week.
 It's a learning process.

-An original composition by Katie Randall around the time of 5:20 PM
+An original composition by Unknown around the time of 5:20 PM

 Saturday, March 19, 2011

 1. OUTBACK STEAKHOUSE.
 Ricky and I went there for an impromptu date night.
 That pretty much covers all three, but you know.